-- as they were earlier constrained with a certain limit, in order to facilitate their work from home and support initiatives on working remotely, in addition to maintaining the service for SMEs for a month even if bills are not being paid. - 2.
-Providing Zain KSA's services free of charge to subscribers confirmed to be infected with COVID-19 and kept under quarantine in homes and hospitals, within the framework of official initiatives to promote humanitarian welfare and safety in the Kingdom. - people to stay home and away from crowds and follow the precautionary measures and directives to ensure the safety of - 4.
+- 1. Supporting business bundles subscribers by allowing company employees to make unlimited calls amongst each other as they were earlier constrained with a certain limit, in order to facilitate their work from home and support initiatives on working remotely, in addition to maintaining the service for SMEs for a month even if bills are not being paid. - Providing Zain KSA's services free of charge to subscribers confirmed to be infected with COVID-19 and kept under quarantine in homes and hospitals, within the framework of official initiatives to promote humanitarian welfare and safety in the Kingdom. - 3.
+Launching an interactive initiative through the hashtag بيتك\أزين (Your Stay at Home Just Got Better) to encourage people to stay home and away from crowds and follow the precautionary measures and directives to ensure the safety of the Kingdom's citizens and residents alike and to urge them to take responsibility in preventing the spread of infection. - 4.
 Renaming its network as "Stay Home" instead of Zain, and adding an audio prompt to all calls to urge callers to stay at home.

-Zain KSA conducted initiatives, activities and campaigns that focus on placing much needed awareness such as: 1.
-"Live it Zain": an initiative that aims to raise health awareness while helping Zain KSA employees embrace a healthier
+Zain KSA conducted initiatives, activities and campaigns that focus on placing much needed awareness such as:

-- lifestyle. - 2.
+- 1. "Live it Zain": an initiative that aims to raise health awareness while helping Zain KSA employees embrace a healthier lifestyle. - 2.
 "Movember Marathon": For the fourth year in a row, Zainers participated in the Movember marathon to raise awareness on the importance of prostate cancer prevention. - 3.
 "Blood donations": Since 2011, the company has continued with its blood donation drive in collaboration with different government entities to address the lack of blood supply in blood banks.
 The company provided employees across the Kingdom the opportunity to donate blood on a regular basis.
 In 2020, Zain KSA collaborated with Wateen to donate blood from home during times of lock-down. - 4.
 "Make their Wishes": an initiative to provide gifts for children who have cancer.
-Zain KSA's employees fulfilled all 10 wishes of the children at King Faisal Specialist Hospital and Research Center, and at the King Fahad Medical City in less than 24 hours, and distributed gifts to the young patients. - breast cancer awareness and employee burnout.
+Zain KSA's employees fulfilled all 10 wishes of the children at King Faisal Specialist Hospital and Research Center, and at the King Fahad Medical City in less than 24 hours, and distributed gifts to the young patients. - 5.
+Spreading Awareness: Setting up awareness workshops and conferences on topics such as health, bullying, diabetes, breast cancer awareness and employee burnout.